ivpusic/arch-orchestrator/README.md

 };
 ```

-And at the end some route handler should ask orchestrator for chain of methods.
+And at the end some handler should ask orchestrator for chain of methods.

 ```
 function (req, res) {